alozano-77/AWS-SAA-C02-Course/README.md

 The packet arrives at the internet gateway.

 The IGW sees this is from the EC2 instance and analyzes the source IP address.
-It changes the packet source IP address from the linux EC2 server and puts on the public IP address that is routed from that instance.
+It changes the packet source IP address from the linux EC2 server to the public IP address that is allocated to that instance.
 The IGW then pushes that packet on the public internet.

-On the return, the inverse happens.
-As far as it is concerned, it does not know about the private address and instead uses the instance's public IP address.
+When returning, the inverse happens.
+As far as the update server is concerned, it does not know about the private address and instead uses the instance's public IP address.

 If the instance uses an IPv6 address, that public address is good to go.
-The IGW does not translate the packet and only pushes it to a gateway.
+The IGW does not translate the packet and only pushes it to the internet server.

 #### 1.5.5.4.
 Bastion Host / Jumpbox